 - 4.1.
 Beginning January 1, 2017, CAEP ceased operation of the NCATE Commission. - 4.2.
-Unless the State requires CAEP Accreditation as a condition of State approval, EPPs holding NCATE accreditation and meeting CAEP's requirements for continuous accreditation will not be required to meet CAEP Standards until the expiration of their current term of accreditation.
-All such EPPs are subject to the transition provisions described in Sections 4.2.1 to 4.2.6, below, and further defined in Accreditation Policy. - 4.2.1.
-Annual Reports.
-All NCATE-accredited EPPs are required to submit annual reports through the duration of their current term using the CAEP annual report template provided in the CAEP accreditation platform. - 4.2.2.
-Good Standing.
-An NCATE-accredited EPP in good standing is considered to be continuously accredited.
-Upon expiration of the EPP's NCATE term of accreditation, the EPP's next accreditation review must be based on CAEP Standards, policy, and handbook, and carried out using the uniform CAEP Accreditation process.
+Unless the State requires CAEP accreditation as a condition of State approval, EPPs holding NCATE accreditation and meeting CAEP's requirements for continuous accreditation will not be required to meet CAEP Standards until the expiration of their current term of accreditation.
+All such EPPs are subject to the transition provisions described in Sections 4.2.1 to 4.2.5, below, and further defined in Accreditation Council policy. - 4.2.1.
+Annual Reports: All NCATE-accredited EPPs are required to submit annual reports through the duration of their current term using the CAEP annual report template provided in the Accreditation Information Management System (AIMS). - 4.2.2.
+Good Standing: An NCATE-accredited EPP in good standing is considered to be continuously accredited.
+Upon expiration of the EPP's NCATE term of accreditation, the EPP's next accreditation review must be based on CAEP standards, policy, and handbook, and carried out using the uniform CAEP accreditation process.
 Any such EPP is not required to complete the CAEP application process so long as continuous accreditation is maintained. - 4.2.3.
-Extensions Granted for Reviews Taking Place After Fall 2019.
-For any NCATE-accredited EPP that has been granted an extension, either by CAEP or the ARM (including the site visit and panel review) and any subsequent Accreditation Council decision stemming from the review, will be based on the CAEP Standards, policy, and handbook.
-CAEP will consult with the ALSDE regarding any requests from EPPs for delays in reviews or the date on which the Self-Study Report, Addendum, or any other documents are due to be submitted to CAEP.
+Resolution of NCATE 2-Year Reviews: For any NCATE-accredited EPP that still must undergo a full or focused Site Visit, any such review, and any subsequent Accreditation Council decision stemming from such review, will be based on the NCATE standards, policies, and procedures used for the previous review. - 4.2.4.
+Extensions Granted for Reviews Taking Place up to Fall 2019: For any NCATE-accredited EPP that has been granted an extension, either by CAEP or the Annual Report Monitoring Committee (ARM) of the Accreditation Council, for an accreditation review that will take place no later than Fall 2019, such review (including the Site Visit and panel reviews) and any subsequent Accreditation Council decision stemming from such review will be based on CAEP standards, and carried out using the same process or pathway used for the initial review, as appropriate. - 4.2.5.
+Extensions Granted for Reviews Taking Place After Fall 2019: For any NCATE-accredited EPP that has been granted an extension, either by CAEP or the ARM, for an accreditation review that will take place after Fall 2019, such review (including the Site Visit and panel review) and any subsequent Accreditation Council decision stemming from the review, will be based on the CAEP standards, policy, and handbook.

 4.3.
-Any accreditation review scheduled to take place during and after fall 2019, whether of a new applicant, for continuing accreditation, or following an approved extension, will be based on the CAEP Standards, policy, and handbook, and carried out using the uniform CAEP Accreditation process.
-CAEP will consult with the ALSDE regarding any requests from EPPs for delays in reviews or the date on which the Self-Study Report, Addendum, or any other documents are due to be submitted to CAEP.
+Any accreditation review scheduled to take place during and after fall 2019, whether of a new applicant, for continuing accreditation, or following an approved extension, will be based on the CAEP standards, policy, and handbook, and carried out using the uniform CAEP accreditation process.